Skip to main content

 • Park buses accommodate wheelchairs but due to uneven terrain, some of the lakes and park attractions are inaccessible for wheelchair users.

-• Ticket lines can take over an hour in peak season—book in advance to save time.
+• Plitvice Lakes National Park ticket lines can take over an hour in peak season—book tickets online in advance to save time.

-The closest airports to Plitvice are in Zadar and Zagreb.
-Buses run regularly from both cities to the national park in summer, but it’s far more convenient to visit with your own vehicle or as part of a group or private tour.
-Most day tours include round-trip transportation, while those coming from farther afield sometimes offer the chance to end your trip in a second destination.
+The airports closest to Plitvice are Zadar and Zagreb.
+Buses run regularly from both cities to the national park in summer, but it's far more convenient to visit with your own vehicle or as part of a group or private tour.
+Most Plitvice Lakes National Park tours include round-trip transportation, while those coming from farther afield sometimes offer the chance to end your trip at a second destination.

 Plitvice is open year-round and while summer is the most popular (and busiest) time to visit, each season brings its own highlights.
 Spring and autumn are ideal for photographers with fewer crowds, colorful foliage, and high water levels, while the frozen landscapes of winter are unforgettable—although boat trips won’t be possible.
 To avoid the crowds, plan for an early arrival or stay until sunset.